ArunKarthik2197/sp19-202-cavka/README.md

 ## Project Name
 ><b>Tetris</b>
 ## Project Description
->A block puzzle game which throws random blocks which must be used to fill in the space to score points.
+>A block puzzle game which throws random blocks which must be used to fill in the space to score points.<br>
->When a player fails to order the falling blocks and the structure hits the top boundary, the game ends.
+>When a player fails to order the falling blocks and the structure hits the top boundary, the game ends.<br>
 ## Project Progress

 ### Burndown Map